momentum-mod/docs/_posts/2019-09-10-guide_building_the_game.md

 Get a Git client like [***GitHub Desktop***](https://desktop.github.com/) if you haven't already and then clone this repository.

-Create an extra folder somewhere called `MomentumDev` and copy all of the files from your Steam's `steamapps/common/Momentum Mod` directory into this folder.
+If you downloaded Momentum Mod from Steam, create an extra folder somewhere called `MomentumDev`.

+Copy all of the files **except** the `momentum` folder from your Steam's `steamapps/common/Momentum Mod` directory into this folder.

 So for example, to get at `client.dll`, it should look like `MomentumDev/momentum/bin/client.dll`.